STOUGHTON COMMUNITY CHOICE POWER SUPPLY PROGRAM

 If you have already chosen a green power supply option on your own

-You must opt-out of this Program.
+If you have received a notification letter and have already chosen a green power supply option, you must opt-out of this Program.
 This will ensure you continue to get your electricity from that Green Power Supply.

 If you are a tax exempt small business consumer